Surface Code Stabilizer Measurements for Rydberg Atoms

 To measure a stabilizer, we follow the circuit shown in Fig.~\ref{fig:intro}(c): First, the ancilla atom is prepared in $\ket{+}=\left(\ket{0}+\ket{1}\right)/\sqrt{2}$.
 Then, laser pulses $\Omega_0$ and $\Omega_{1}(t)...,\Omega_{4}(t)$ are applied on the ancilla and the four data atoms, respectively, where we assume that for all pulses $|\Omega_j(t)| \leq \Omega_{\mathrm{max}}$, with $\Omega_{\mathrm{max}}$ the maximal achievable Rabi frequency.
 The pulses are chosen such that in the decay free case ($\gamma=0$) a unitary $U$ is implemented which, up to single qubit gates $R_Z(\theta_a) = \exp(i\theta_a \ket{1}\bra{1})$ and $R_Z(\theta_d)$ on ancilla and data atoms, respectively, corresponds to four controlled-Z (CZ) gates, one between each data atom and the ancilla atom (however, see discussion for the SIM protocol below).
 For simplicity we assume that all population remaining in the Rydberg state at the end of the pulses is then removed by applying the channel $\mathcal{D}(\rho) = \Pi \rho \Pi + \bra{r}\rho\ket{r}\Pi/2$ on each atom, with $\Pi = \ket{0}\bra{0}+\ket{1}\bra{1}$.
-This could be realized either by simply waiting long enough for the Rydberg state to decay with high probability, or by coupling the Rydberg state to a short lived intermediate state which decays to $\ket{0}$ and $\ket{1}$.
+This could be realized either by simply waiting long enough for the Rydberg state to decay with high probability, or by coupling the Rydberg state to a short lived intermediate state which decays to $\ket{0}$ and $\ket{1}$ \cite{cong_hardware-efficient_2022}.
 Thus, our model captures the effect of Rydberg leakage errors during one stabilizer measurement, but not between different stabilizer measurements.
-Finally, single qubit gates are applied on each atom to compensate for the single qubit rotation induced by $U$, and the ancilla qubit is measured in the $X$ basis.
+The effect of leakage errors propagating across multiple stabilizer rounds can be readily included in our discussion and corrected using, e.g., leakage reduction units \cite{Perrin_2025,baranes2025,bluvstein2025architecturalmechanismsuniversalfaulttolerant} as we discuss in the supplemental material \cite{sup_mat}.
+Finally, single-qubit gates are applied on each atom to compensate for the single-qubit rotation induced by $U$, and the ancilla qubit is measured in the $X$ basis.
 The noisy stabilizer measurement can now be seen as four ideal CZ gates between the ancilla and the data qubits, followed by a 5-qubit error channel $\tilde{\mathcal{E}}_\mathrm{err}$ and the measurement of the ancilla qubit [Fig.~\ref{fig:intro}(d)].
-We simulate $\tilde{\mathcal{E}}_\mathrm{err}$ using a Clifford simulator by applying randomized compiling \cite{wallman_noise_2016} and assuming that random Pauli gates $P$ and the Clifford conjugate gates $P'$ are inserted before and after the measurement, respectively.
+We note that this equivalence is exact for the twirled noise channel.
+We indeed simulate $\tilde{\mathcal{E}}_\mathrm{err}$ using a Clifford simulator by applying randomized compiling \cite{wallman_noise_2016} and assuming that random Pauli gates $P$ and the Clifford conjugate gates $P'=UPU^\dagger$ are inserted before and after the unitary $U$, respectively.
 This ensures that $\tilde{\mathcal{E}}_\mathrm{err}$ is a Pauli channel, i.e. of the form